srccast/git-cloner/README.md

 # Closing thoughts

-I'll leave it as an exercise to the reader to add a form that makes the repo input dynamic.

-The whole code can be found here.
-Thank you for reading this far, until the next time.
+I hope this article helped people that want to use dind but didn't know how to start properly.
+If you have any thoughts, comments or spot any errors please contact me at fabian.lange@srccast.de.
+Thanks for reading, until the next time.